xfoursea/WeatherForcast/README.md

 # WeatherForcast Reference Architecture

-This architecture shows how to process NetCDF files newly arrived to a s3 bucket.
-Images are generated and saved to the target S3 bucket; related metadata (such as location, forecast_time, s3 object url) are put into a DynamoDB table.

-An API gateway then exposes queries on the saved weather forecast content via RESTful APIs.
+This architecture shows how to process incoming netCDF files, generate images and provide realtime weather forecast data via Restful APIs.

 The [AWS CloudFormation](https://aws.amazon.com/cloudformation) template included in this example creates an input and an output [Amazon S3](https://aws.amazon.com/s3) bucket, an [Amazon SQS](https://aws.amazon.com/sqs/) queue, an [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) alarm, an [ECS](https://aws.amazon.com/ecs/) cluster, an ECS task definition, and a DynamoDB table.

 NetCDF files(.nc) uploaded to the input S3 bucket trigger an event that sends object details to the SQS queue.
-The ECS task deploys a Docker container that reads from that queue, parses the message containing the object name and then downloads the object.
-Once transformed it will upload the objects to the S3 output bucket and put metadata to the dynamodb table.
+The ECS task deploys a Docker container that reads from that queue, parses the message containing the object name and then generate a image.
+Once transformed it will upload the objects to the S3 output bucket and put related metadata (such as location, forecast_time, s3 object url) to the dynamodb table.

 You may use this sample NetCDF file: https://s3.eu-west-2.amazonaws.com/aws-earth-mo-examples/cafef7005477edb001aa7dc50eab78c5ef89d420.nc